dimitri-br/micro-http-async/readme.md

 or other high intensity applications.
 It implements a simple asynchrynous routing system (Made using hashmaps for speed and efficiency) as well as asynchrynous file loading and more.

-The demo above uses 0% CPU under no load, and less than 10mb of memory under usage
+The demo above uses 0% CPU under no load, and less than 10mb of memory under usage.

+It compiles in 1m 34s on an i5 5500u (release) from scratch and sits at 700kb.

+Changelog v0.1.0:

+Fixed some issues with stackoverflows when loading static content like images.
+A workaround was found, however for the time being you will need to use `nightly` for this crate.
+Also I've not figured out a better way to store futures yet, but do feel free to open an issue/contribute if you know a better way!